ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/doi-ost.md

 ---

 {:.cx-section-heading}
-## Q2 Operational Data
+## Operational Data

-TBCC call center services are contracted.
-Contractor continues to meet or exceed the following monthly Performance Metrics:
+The TBCC call center is operated by a contractor that continues to meet or exceed the following monthly performance metrics:

 | Average Speed to Answer | 50 seconds |
 |-------------------------|------------|